Henry Joseph Grayson

-He was afterwards transferred to the geology department, and in December 1901 accompanied Professor F. T. Gregory on his expedition to Central Australia.
+He was afterwards transferred to the geology department, and in December 1901 accompanied Professor J. W. Gregory on his expedition to Central Australia.
 In the preface to The Dead Heart of Australia Gregory paid a special tribute "To my assistant Mr Grayson on whom much of the hard work of the expedition fell".
-In 1910 Grayson was associated with Daniel James Mahony in the preparation of a paper on "The Geology of the Camperdown and Mount Elephant Districts" (No. 9 in the Memoirs of the Geological Survey of Victoria), and in the same year, while working at the university under professor E. W. Skeats, who succeeded Gregory, Grayson made a highly efficient apparatus for preparing rock sections, a description of which will be found in the Proceedings of the Royal Society of Victoria for the year 1911.
+In 1910 Grayson was associated with Daniel James Mahony in the preparation of a paper on "The Geology of the Camperdown and Mount Elephant Districts", and in the same year, while working at the university under Professor E. W. Skeats, who succeeded Gregory, Grayson made a highly efficient apparatus for preparing rock sections, a description of which will be found in the Proceedings of the Royal Society of Victoria for the year 1911.

 In the meanwhile Grayson had been perfecting his fine ruling work.
 Grayson had by then succeeded in creating 120,000 diffractions lines to the inch (4,700 lines per mm).
 Grayson described his work on diffraction ruling in a report published for the Report of Meeting, Eighth Meeting of the Australasian Association for the Advancement of Science, held at Melbourne, Victoria in 1900:

 From this time onwards much of his time was given to the preparation of a dividing engine for ruling diffraction gratings.
 Grayson was transferred to the Natural Philosophy department of the university under Professor T. R. Lyle in 1913 and was allowed to give his full time to the machine.
-In July 1917 he read a paper before the Royal Society of Victoria giving a full description of the machine, which was published with several plates in the society's Proceedings for that year.
+In July 1917 he read a paper before the Royal Society of Victoria giving a full description of the machine.
 In the same year Grayson was awarded the David Syme Research Prize of £100 by the University of Melbourne.

 Grayson died in Clyde of heart disease leaving a widow but no children.